Potenza: Main sights

-Transportation
+Transport

 Road

 Potenza is located at the eastern end of the RA5 motorway, a 50 km branch from the A2 motorway.

 Rail

 Potenza is a rail junction on the main line from Salerno to Taranto, managed by FS Trenitalia.
 It has also a connection to Altamura and its own small metropolitan railway service, served by the Ferrovie Appulo Lucane regional company.
-The city's main station, which was originally named Potenza Inferiore, is now known as Potenza Centrale.
+The city's main station, originally named Potenza Inferiore, is known as Potenza Centrale.